-Courses for Credit After Graduation From M.B.A.
-Program
+Courses for Credit After Graduation

-Cox M.B.A. graduates, and graduates of other AACSB International accredited M.B.A. programs, can apply to take graduate courses for credit by submitting the application and providing an official transcript listing the graduation date, program and final cumulative GPA which must be 3.000 or higher.
+Cox M.B.A. graduates and graduates of other AACSB International accredited M.B.A. programs can apply to take graduate courses for credit by submitting the application and providing an official transcript listing the graduation date and program and documenting a final cumulative GPA of 3.000 or higher.
 Criteria for course enrollment include meeting the course prerequisites and earning grades of B and above in each postgraduate course taken.
-For Cox Executive M.B.A. graduates and non-Cox graduates, the academic department chair or designee will review prior coursework for meeting the course prerequisites.
-Enrollment is on a space-available basis, with this decision made a week prior to the start of the course.
+For Cox E.M.B.A. program graduates and non-Cox graduates, the academic department chair or designee will review prior coursework for meeting the course prerequisites.
+Enrollment is on a space-available basis one week prior to the start of the course.

 For Cox M.B.A. graduates, an additional concentration may be earned and posted to their academic record with the successful completion of the credit hours and specific courses required for the concentration.
-(Additional details are found in the section Concentrations Full-Time M.B.A. and Professional M.B.A.
-Programs.)
+(Additional details are found in the Concentrations and Minors section of this catalog.)

-The enrollment charges include a one-time application fee, the published per credit hour tuition and general student fees at the Professional P.M.B.A. program rate.
+The enrollment charges include a one-time application fee, the published per credit hour tuition and general student fees at the P.M.B.A. program rate.
 For additional information, students should contact the Graduate Student Services Office at gradcox@cox.smu.edu.